cachix/docs.cachix.org/source/getting-started.rst

 .. note:: If you didn't opt in to using a self-generated signing key when creating the cache, you can skip this step.

 Store paths in Nix are signed with public-key encryption to prevent tampering.
-By default, Cachix will manage the entire signing process for you and it's what we recommend for most users.
+By default, Cachix will manage the entire signing process for you.
+This is what we recommend for most users.

 Advanced users can opt in to use their own signing key when creating a new cache.
 The signing key can be securely generated and stored on your machine.
 The Cachix CLI will then sign the store paths locally, adding a extra layer of protection against Man-In-The-Middle and cache poisoning attacks.